veritrans/veritrans-java/docs/sample_app.md

 │   │                           │   └── IndexPageController.java
 ```

-**Work in progress**
+***Work in progress***

 ***
 ## How to build and run

 Veritrans sample store use gradle build tools for compile, build, and running the application.
-Before build and run sample application, you need to setup several config first such as merchant `server-key` and `client-key`
+Before build and run sample store application, you need to setup several config first such as merchant `server-key` and `client-key`
-which can be obtained on [Veritrans Merchant Admin Portal](https://my.sandbox.veritrans.co.id/login).
+which can be obtained from [Veritrans Merchant Admin Portal](https://my.sandbox.veritrans.co.id/login).
 <br/>

 You need to setup config on these file: